ccojocar-bot/environment-central-production/README.md

 # Production Environment Configuration

-The default git repository used when creating new GitOps based Environments
+The git repository used when creating new GitOps based Production Environment